top of page

 A bit about my professional and academic background

 I hold a PhD in Spanish/ Bilingualism and Second Language Acquisition from Rutgers University-New Brunswick.
-My dissertation examined how learners' and teachers' attitudes toward different language varieties of Spanish may influence their attitudes toward teaching and learning.
+My dissertation examined how learners' and teachers' attitudes toward different language varieties of Spanish influence their approaches toward teaching and learning Spanish.
 I also have an MA in Applied Linguistics from Teachers College, Columbia University, an MFA in Creative Writing in Spanish from New York University, and a BA in Integrated Cultural Studies from Jacobs University, Bremen.